Time Flies

 I make some pretty good pizza.
 It’s taken a couple years to get it right, but I think we’ve got it down now.
 If you’re thinking about trying to make pizza at home, here are some tips, tricks, and advice for you to consider as you embark on this most excellent pursuit.

-Dough Good dough is the foundation of good pizza.
+Good dough is the foundation of good pizza.
 You want to make a high gluten dough, and you ideally want a long, cold proof.
+This will give you a dough that is easy to work with, and has a lot of flavor.

 Spring of Black Flowers Chapter 1

-Chapter 1 The sun had risen well above the horizon by the time the meltwater stream they followed was joined by another, pooling deep enough to splash above their ankles.
+The sun had risen well above the horizon by the time the meltwater stream they followed was joined by another, pooling deep enough to splash above their ankles.
 The white lion of Aldrimar stretched itself across the Henric’s back, his black cloak wrapped tight around him against the morning chill.
-“How much further?
+“How much further?”
+He muttered to himself.
+His uncles had woken him well before dawn, and they’d been walking since.